 - 17.1.
-The Foundation needs to ensure the safety of all students travelling on school transport, including students travelling to and from school on the minibus from Cambridge Park and Ride sites, and on school trips.
+The Foundation needs to ensure the safety of all students traveling on school transport, including students traveling to and from school on the minibus from Cambridge Park and Ride sites, and on school trips.
 The staff should be familiar with the Foundation's policies and protocols and emergency procedures. - 17.2.
-Students rarely require medication on the journey to and from school.
-Therefore transportation of medicines is not a concern, with the exception of those students who have ownership of their own medication.
-The Foundation will arrange for students in 1-11, who have a prescribed AAI and travel independently on public transport or on a school minibus, to take their prescribed AAI with them for the journey and sign this back into school each day.
+The anaphylaxis risk assessment which forms part of the IHP will include an emergency transport plan to be completed in partnership with parents for students 5-11 who have been prescribed AAI and travel independently on public transport or on a school minibus, to take their prescribed AAI with them for the journey and sign this back into school each day. - 17.3.

-17.3.
 The Foundation Healthcare Practitioner in the Senior School, or relevant Appointed Person should be made aware of any medication administered during the journey or at another Foundation site.